 Issue Platform Installation type Action or link to more information How do I add or update a standalone (SUNLL) license on a Windows computer where Thermo-Calc is already installed?
-Windows Standalone "Determining the Current License File Directory Path" on page 115 How do I add or update a standalone (SUNLL) license on a Linux computer where Thermo-Calc is already installed?
-Linux Standalone "Determining the Current License File Directory Path" on page 115 How do I add or update a network license on Windows?
-Windows Network "Determining the Current License File Directory Path" on page 115 How do I add or update a network license on Linux?
-Linux Network "Determining the Current License File Directory Path" on page 115 No license file found.
+Windows Standalone "Determining the Current License File Directory Path" on page 119 How do I add or update a standalone (SUNLL) license on a Linux computer where Thermo-Calc is already installed?
+Linux Standalone "Determining the Current License File Directory Path" on page 119 How do I add or update a network license on Windows?
+Windows Network "Determining the Current License File Directory Path" on page 119 How do I add or update a network license on Linux?
+Linux Network "Determining the Current License File Directory Path" on page 119 No license file found.
 Copy a valid license file to the installation directory after completing the installation.
 All All You get this message if the wrong path or no license file is found at a path entered during the installation process.
-See "Installation Default Directories and the License File " on page 21 and "Determining the Current License File Directory Path" on page 115 TC-Toolbox for MATLAB® (new and legacy versions) Windows All "TC-Toolbox Installation Troubleshooting" on page 109 Warning Environment variable "LSHOST" is not set.
+See "Installation Default Directories and the License File " on page 21 and "Determining the Current License File Directory Path" on page 119 TC-Toolbox for MATLAB® (new and legacy versions) Windows All "TC-Toolbox Installation Troubleshooting" on page 113 Warning Environment variable "LSHOST" is not set.
 Software will not function properly.
-All Network "Specifying a New Server Name or IP Number" on page 117 Problem running post-install step.
+All Network "Specifying a New Server Name or IP Number" on page 121 Problem running post-install step.
 Installation may not complete correctly.
 Unable to run post-installation script, run the license initialization script as root after the installation.
-Linux and Mac Standalone "macOS Installations: Running the License Initialization Script" on page 121or "Linux Installations: Running the License Initialization Script" on page 122 Firewall warnings related to license management software (License Manager and License Server) Windows and Linux Network "Firewalls" on page 118
+Linux and Mac Standalone "macOS Installations: Running the License Initialization Script " on page 125or "Linux Installations: Running the License Initialization Script" on page 126

-Issue Platform Installation type Action or link to more information Client / Server naming mismatches Windows and Linux Network "Client/Server Mismatch" on page 119 InstallScript engine missing Windows Network You are not notified if the InstallScript scripting engine is not installed.
+Issue Platform Installation type Action or link to more information Firewall warnings related to license management software (License Manager and License Server) Windows and Linux Network "Firewalls" on page 122 Client / Server naming mismatches Windows and Linux Network "Client/Server Mismatch" on page 123 InstallScript engine missing ot engine missing Windows You are not notified if the InstallScript scripting engine is not installed.
 Install the ISScript.msi file and then run the downloaded file from Thermo-Calc again as described in "Windows: About Installing the License Manager" on page 46